Guide to Effective Interviewing-Part I

 - Immediately after the interview, use your notebook to write down everything you can remember about what transpired.
 This will help you in subsequent interactions with this employer as well as with general interview preparedness.

-- Proper etiquette is that the employer will extend his or her hand first for a handshake.
+- Handshakes are important.
+Proper etiquette is that the employer will extend his or her hand first for a handshake.
 If your interviewer seems to have missed the moment, it is okay for you to extend your hand first.
 Shake with a firm grip.
 A weak handshake is a real turnoff.
 Wait for your interviewer to sit down or offer you a chair before seating yourself.

 1. Specific competencies (industry knowledge, financial analysis skills, computer expertise, etc)